 You can find out whether you are eligible to sit either examination by referring to the relevant membership pages.

-The registration deadline for eligible members is usually six weeks prior to the examination dates.
+The registration deadline for eligible members is usually four weeks prior to the examination dates.

 Examination entry forms are sent to candidates during October (January examination) and May (July examination.

 Chartered Member Examination